askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 Okay so why has declarative programming become more popular in recent years?
 Well that would be because of React.

 React has heavily promoted itself as declarative.
 The reason for this is because alternative frameworks (like Angular) or libraries (like jQuery) are imperative.
+React allows us to write the code that we want while it worries about taking that code and performing any steps that are required on the JavaScript/DOM side of things.
 This may leave you wanting a code example but the difference between React and Angular is a blog post on it's own.

 Writing less code with regards to your UI rendering does come at a cost in React though.
 You're going to need to now understand state and how to manage it so that you can effectively render your UI.